-Whether you are a nurse executive, bedside nurse, or team leader, this experiential training offers hands-on experience to integrate HEALING CIRCLES concepts into your personal or institutional Nursing Practice.
+Whether you are a nurse executive, bedside nurse, or team leader, this experiential training offers hands-on experience to integrate HEALING CIRCLES concepts into your personal or organizational Nursing Practice.
 HEALING CIRCLES offers a unique framework and structure around group experience that can be translated to leadership meetings, nursing units and the bedside.
 We are excited to bring the founding National Healing Circles Nurse-Leaders to the Greater Houston community of nurses.
 This will be a unique opportunity to interact with this expert faculty.
-You will want to attend yourself AND send leadership and staff from your institution.
+We invite you to attend, along with leadership and staff from your institution.

 INSTITUTE FOR SPIRITUALITY AND HEALTH

 8100 Greenbriar Dr. Suite 300, Houston, Texas 77054